CrystalBayat/Data_Viz_CMU/final-project-part-three.md

 **Medium:**  Shorthand scrollable data story + embedded visualizations

-**Call to Action:**  Partner with local organizations such as hope for Her International to invest in education of young generation.
+**Call to Action:**  Partner with local organizations such as Hope for Her International to invest in education of young generation.

 # Changes made since Part II
 Between Part II and the final deliverable, the most significant change was a deliberate broadening of the story's scope.
 In Part II, the narrative focused specifically on the economic case for girls' education in Afghanistan.
 While that framing was strong and data-driven, feedback from my user research and my own reflection on the story made clear that it told only part of the picture.